 This makes it a great binder for your cake and the subtle taste of the ingredients will not affect the flavor of your cake at all.
 The baking soda in the mix also helps with the leavening of your cake.

 A bag of powdered egg replacers will last you a long time.
-Bob’s Red Mill GF Egg Replacer for example comes in a 12 oz bag which is the equivalent for over 30 eggs.
+Bob’s Red Mill GF Egg Replacer for example comes in a 12 oz bag which is the equivalent of over 30 eggs.

-I hope now that you have discovered eight different ways to substitute eggs that you too can enjoy the fun of baking a cake out of a box of cake mix!
+I hope now that you have discovered eight different ways to substitute eggs you too can enjoy the fun of baking a cake out of a box of cake mix!